Post overview: Complete 2 Day NYC itinerary for first time visitors

 Is 2 days in NYC enough time?

-However, 2 days in New York City is a suitable amount of time for a first impression.
-As long as you go in to your trip knowing you won’t see everything the city has to offer — 2 days in NYC is enough time.
+In my opinion, two days in New York City is a suitable amount of time for a quick first impression (consider it speed dating).
+As long as you go in to your trip knowing you won’t see everything the city has to offer — we can cover a decent amount with 2 days in NYC.

 In this guide we’ll cover a lot of “first trip to New York City” essentials and can’t-miss attractions.
-We’ll touch on iconic food, historic buildings and things to do (year-round) to help you make the most of your 2 days in NYC.
+We’ll touch on iconic food, historic buildings and things to do (year-round) for those wondering about what to do with 2 days in New York City.

 Helpful Tips for Y0ur 2 Days in NYC